-NUR 201 Intro to the Role of the Nurse in Managing Care of Individuals, Families, and Groups (Spring)9 credits The integration of the role of the Associate Degree Nurse in identifying and meeting self care needs of individuals, families and groups.
+NUR 201 Intro to the Role of the Nurse in Managing Care of Individuals, Families, and Groups (Spring) 9 credits

+The integration of the role of the Associate Degree Nurse in identifying and meeting self care needs of individuals, families and groups.
 The primary emphasis is nurse as manager of care and member of profession within the community.
 The laboratory portion of this course is a synthesis of communication, psychomotor, and physical assess skills used by nurses in providing care to patients, families and groups.
 Additionally, this course prepares the student to seek employment as a professional nurse and to sit for the NCLEX licensure examination.

-This is a Service Learning Course.
+Prerequisites: NUR 122, 121

-Prerequisites:NUR 122, 121Co-requisites:ENG 102, SOC 110, or permission of the Department of Nursing4 Class Hours;3 Laboratory Hours;12 Clinical Laboratory Hours
+Co-requisites: ENG 102, SOC 110, or permission of the Department of Nursing

+4 Class Hours; 3 Laboratory Hours; 12 Clinical Laboratory Hours